elliehelisky/elh-dwm/README.md

 If you choose to remove any of these patches.
 Install *patch* from your distro's package manager and remove them using this sytax

--`patch p1 < patch-name.diff`
+1. `patch p1 < patch-name.diff`
-- correct any errors that may happen
+2.  correct any errors that may happen
-- `sudo make clean install`
+3. `sudo make clean install`

 # Starting it from a Display Manager (SDDM, LightDM, etc;)
 Create a .desktop file in /usr/share/xsession